lathe/punctaffy-for-racket/README.md

 When we put high-degree syntax on the table, it may start to call into question the Lisp tradition of using s-expressions for the post-reader, pre-macroexpander syntax.
 What about using higher degrees in between?
 Or what about unifying the reader and the macroexpander into one stage?

-This project, Lexmeta, has explored the second option first.
+This project, Punctaffy, has explored the second option first.
 (It's still been difficult to get to this point, because allowing users to define closing bracket operators like `unquote` takes special attention.)
-Lexmeta will also pursue the more phase-separated approach as well, so that users have the option of implementing either kind of macroexpander for their purposes.
+Punctaffy will also pursue the more phase-separated approach as well, so that users have the option of implementing either kind of macroexpander for their purposes.

 ## High-degree syntaxes in Racket